Choosing and getting started in the US region

 Once you have created your project in SonarQube Cloud, proceed as follows:

 1. Add the SonarQube Cloud service connection to Azure Pipelines for your project.
-The procedure is the same as described in Setting up project integration with Azure Pipelines > Adding SonarQube service connection to Azure Pipelines (SonarQube endpoint) except that you must select the US region as illustrated below.
+The procedure is the same as described on the in the Adding SonarQube service connection to Azure Pipelines (SonarQube endpoint) article, except that you must select the US region as illustrated below.

-2. Add the SonarQube Cloud analysis to your Azure build pipeline as described in Adding SonarQube Cloud analysis to your Azure build pipeline
+2. Add the SonarQube Cloud analysis to your Azure build pipeline as described on Introduction page for Adding SonarQube Cloud analysis to your Azure build pipeline.

 Connecting your project to SonarQube for IDE (connected mode)